conda-forge/mlflow-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `mlflow, mlflow-skinny, mlflow-ui-dbg` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `mlflow, mlflow-pipelines, mlflow-skinny, mlflow-ui-dbg` can be installed with `conda`:

 ```
-conda install mlflow mlflow-skinny mlflow-ui-dbg
+conda install mlflow mlflow-pipelines mlflow-skinny mlflow-ui-dbg
 ```

 or with `mamba`:

 ```
-mamba install mlflow mlflow-skinny mlflow-ui-dbg
+mamba install mlflow mlflow-pipelines mlflow-skinny mlflow-ui-dbg
 ```

 It is possible to list all of the versions of `mlflow` available on your platform with `conda`: